jcheminform/cito-editorial/editorial.md

 The content of the note will be strictly formatted: it will use the syntax *[cito:usesMethodIn]*.
 That is, the bibnote starts with the *[* character, followed by one of the CiTO types, and ending with the *]* character.
-By using this specific syntax, we introduce a level of machine readability that this annotation can be extracted with text mining approaches and used by downstream citation projects.
+By using this specific syntax, we introduce a level of machine readability such that this annotation can be extracted with text mining approaches and used by downstream citation projects.

 These bibnotes can be used to overwrite the default *cito:cites*.
 We currently encourage